TehMuffinMoo/ibPS/README.md

 Query-NIOS -Method GET/POST/PUT/PATCH/DELETE -Uri URI -Data JSON This is a core function for interacting with the REST API of NIOS

-Store-B1APIKey -APIKey "longapikeystringgoeshere"
-  Stores API Key for BloxOne within environment variables
+Store-B1APIKey -APIKey "longapikeystringgoeshere" -Persist Stores API Key for BloxOne within environment variables.
+Using -Persist will persist those credentials for that user on that machine.

 Get-B1APIKey
   Retrieves stored API Key for BloxOne